christianmckinnon/Certificates/README.md

 # Certificates
-This repo includes certificates I have earned for different courses including those from edX and Coursera.
+This repo includes certificates earned for different courses including those from edX and Coursera.